-I’ve spoken to a lot of students lately who have told me variations of the same concern: “I am a native or near native speaker and I am still scoring very low on the PTE speaking tasks.
+I’ve spoken to a lot of students lately who have told me variations of the same concern: “I am a native or near-native speaker and I am still scoring very low on the PTE speaking tasks.
 It’s destroying my confidence!
 HELP!”
-As somebody who has failed the speaking section of the PTE, I completely understand how bad it feels when you don’t get the score you expect.
+As somebody who has failed the PTE Speaking section, I completely understand how bad it feels when you don’t get the score you expect.

 Speaking as someone who has been there, I want to say this to all those who have done poorly on the PTE speaking tasks: STOP beating yourself up over your speaking ability.
 You’re probably not as bad as you think.
 I don’t care what your level is either; I bet you are making at least one or two of the common mistakes I will describe below.
 And I bet it’s losing you points.
 To everyone who has lost confidence and felt defeated after receiving their speaking score: you can do this!
 You just need to be prepared.

 Speaking of being prepared, make sure you download our free PTE Academic Word List:

 Before I outline the 4 common mistakes that people make on the PTE speaking tasks, I just want to mention that my poor PTE speaking score was caused by “human interference” with my microphone.
 This means that I was making “plosive” sounds (caused by pushing out excess air when pronouncing the “P” and “B” sounds) and due to excess breathing noise.
 Essentially, my score was not a true representation of my speaking skills, and this brings me to a very important point for all PTE takers: if you listen to your voice sample at the beginning of the test and you hear loud breathing noises or a “thudding” sound when you pronounce P’s and B’s, you need to tell someone.
 This can and will affect your score.

 Check out our latest YouTube video on PTE technology and testing environment here: